fionss/Ecommerce-Customer-Insights/README.md

 <h4>Data Cleaning and Validation</h4>
 <ul>
   <li>Removed duplicates(119 duplicates were found) especially across invoice and product records to ensure data intergrity.</li>
-  <li>Filtered for blanks and missing values.</li>
+  <li>Filtered for blanks and missing values especially within CustomerID, Country, Product and InvoiceDate fields.</li>
-  <li>Identified and corrected data errors, like the inconsistent product descriptions and misaligned channel names</li>
+  <li>Identified and fixed data errors, like inconsistent product descriptions and misaligned channel names</li>
-  <li>Corrected data entry errors, like the inconsistent product and incorrect channel names.</li>
+  <li>Corrected data entry errors, particularly where there is inconsistentcy with Product and incorrect Channel names.</li>
-  <li>Verified </li>
+  <li>Verified numeric fields, ensuring Quantity and Price contained only positive numeric values.</li>
+  <li>Created calculated fields where necessary, such as Total Price and Order Value Category.</li>
+  <li>Ensured consistent date formatting across transactional records.</li>
 </ul>

 <h3>Data Model and Structure - Power BI</h3>
 <p>After data cleaning in Excel, the dataset was modeled in Power BI using a star schema for better performance and optimized analytics.
 This is an image of the star schema : </p>

 <img width="590" height="325" alt="image" src="https://github.com/user-attachments/assets/9ddbdde8-acf5-4ea2-9b43-e9c632934dfd" />

 <h4>Data Model Features</h4>